 The Christ School seeks to provide all students an opportunity to reach their highest potential.
-We recognize that at times there may be the need for extra classroom support for students with identified learning needs.
+The Christ School Student Support Specialist partners with families when the student has an academic need that requires accommodations and support.
+In order to best reach all types of learners, our Kindergarten through third grade teachers are trained in the Orton-Gillingham, structured, multi-sensory approach to teaching reading.
+This approach helps all learners, especially struggling readers or children with Dyslexia.
+We recognize that at times there may be the need for extra classroom support for students.
 The Christ School Student Support Specialist teams with teachers and parents to observe and identify strategies for learning and support for social emotional success for children.
 At times, outside evaluation by a licensed educational or neuropsychologist is requested to understand how a student is functioning in the domains of intelligence, achievement, social, or emotional development.

 Upon application of admission to The Christ School, prospective families are asked to share with the Director of Admission any documentation regarding previous learning and/or social emotional support or testing that has been conducted.
 If a student is already enrolled at The Christ School, families should share testing or identified concerns with the Student Support Specialist in order to support the partnership between family and school.